GoogleCloudPlatform/professional-services/examples/python-cicd-with-cloudbuilder/README.md

 ## 2. Create your code and unit tests
 Creating unit tests is beyond the scope of this README, but if you review the tests in tests/ you'll quickly get the idea.
-I'm using pytest as the testing suite for this project.
-Before proceeding make sure you can run your tests from the command line
+Pytest is being used as the testing suite for this project.
+Before proceeding make sure you can run your tests from the command line by running this command from the root of the project:

 ```
 python -m pytest
 ```

-Or if you want to be fancy and use the coverage plug-in
+Or if you want to be fancy and use the [coverage](https://pytest-cov.readthedocs.io/en/latest/readme.html) plug-in:

 ```
 python -m pytest --cov=my_module tests/
 ```

 If everything goes well you should expect to see output like this, showing successful tests: